johnwcowan/r7rs-work/ColorDockets.md

 For other dockets see [WG2Dockets](WG2Dockets.md).

 Figure out string mess if possible.
-Consider moving at least syntax-rules macros to Orange.

 # Docket Index

+The following order is not necessarily the voting order.

  * Red: data structures
  * Tangerine: numerics
- * 3rd: portable, SRFIs
+ * Orange: portable, SRFIs
- * 4th: non-portable, SRFIs
+ * Kronos: non-portable, SRFIs
- * 5th: portable, not SRFIs
+ * Eos: portable, not SRFIs
- * 6th: portable, SRFIs
+ * Hypnos: portable, SRFIs
- * 7th: portable, not SRFIs
+ * Leto: portable, not SRFIs
- * 8th: not portable, SRFIs
+ * Morpheus: not portable, SRFIs
- * 9th: portable, not SRFIs
+ * Selene: portable, not SRFIs
- * 10th: portable, not SRFIs
+ * Pan: portable, not SRFIs
  * Indigo: features of dubious utility

 # Red Docket (data structures)